Alfresco/docs-alfresco/content-services/latest/admin/security.md

 system.preferred.password.encoding=md4
 ```

-After upgrading to Content Services 6.2, when the user logs in or changes the password, the system rehashes the password using the preferred encoding mechanism and stores the mechanism being used.
+After upgrading to the latest Content Services version, when the user logs in or changes the password, the system rehashes the password using the preferred encoding mechanism and stores the mechanism being used.
 If the preferred encoding is set to `md4`, the system moves the current hashed passwords for that user.

 > **Note:** If SAML SSO is enabled, cryptographic password rehashing won't work at login.